-Most of the times, clients arrive with just Lotus Notes account credentials and demand to find out the evidences from suspected person’s email account.
-Lotus Notes has its database in NSF format, storing – emails, contacts, tasks, calendar, notes, & journals.
+Most of the time, clients arrive with just Lotus Notes account credentials and demand to find out the evidence from the suspected person’s email account.
+Lotus Notes has its database in NSF format, storing – emails, contacts, tasks, calendars, notes, & journals.
 From a forensic point of view, the evidence can be hidden in any of the Lotus Notes elements.
-Lotus Notes is a good email client for sending and receiving mails and manages data well, but there is no easy or manual way to find out evidences secluded within.
+Lotus Notes is a good email client for sending and receiving mails and manages data well, but there is no easy or manual way to find out pieces of evidence secluded within.

 The file extension used by Lotus Notes for its database is difficult to work with.
 Due to the various drawbacks and complexities attached to NSF file format.
 Like; if an account is password protected, the user id file has to be browsed for login.
-Without that id file no one can access that particular account’s database.
-Also security complexities create hurdles during analysis.
+Without that id file, no one can access that particular account’s database.
+Also, security complexities create hurdles during analysis.
 For case analysis, we need to find an application that makes the tedious Lotus notes NSF forensics investigation an easy task.
-As, it is very important to give out instant results to catch the culprit.
-For that my team members along with me, researched and found out a solution to analyze NSF file format.
+As it is very important to give out instant results to catch the culprit.
+So, for that my team members along with me, researched and found a solution to analyze the NSF file format.

 Convert NSF to PST File: The Whys & Wherefores?

-During our research process, we analyzed that, there is a another email client that works quite similar to Lotus Notes.
+During our research process, we analyzed that, there is another email client that works quite similar to Lotus Notes.
 The email client is Microsoft Outlook and it uses a file called PST (Personal Storage Table) which is quite simple to analyze as compared to the NSF format database.
-The PST is a format for Outlook to store contents of a particular user account.
+The PST is a format for Outlook to store the contents of a particular user account.
 All the versions of Microsoft Outlook support PST format.
 We can simply use an external exporter to migrate NSF file to PST format.
-There are various tools available that perform migration but only a few that guarantee a successful conversion.
-We used a few tools, and came up with an idea which really helped in Lotus Notes forensics, i.e. the Lotus Notes to Outlook Converter.
+There are various tools available that perform the migration.
+But only a few guarantee a successful conversion.
+We used a few tools and came up with an idea that really helped in Lotus Notes forensics, i.e. the Lotus Notes to Outlook Converter.

 The software not only migrate Lotus Notes to Outlook, but has various advanced level features that are useful for Lotus Notes forensics, all these features are listed below:

 - Attachments & Meta properties: There is a different option to analyze attachments of respective files.
-Attachments like PDF file, Document file, Audio, Video, Images, etc can be viewed for performing Lotus Notes Forensics after NSF to PST conversion.
-Meta properties of file can also be analyzed using this application.
+Attachments like PDF files, Document files, Audio, Video, Images, etc. Can be viewed for performing Lotus Notes Forensics after NSF to PST conversion.
+It can analyse the Meta properties of files using this application.

-It is recommended to use this tool by those who are facing inconvenience in performing Lotus Notes NSF Forensics.
-The simple way is to use Lotus Notes to Outlook Converter and search out the hidden evidences out of suspected files.
-The tool is already trusted by various government agencies with best results.
-Also, the utility has helped us to put the culprit behind the bars which makes it all the more relevant to be used.
+We recommend using this tool for those who are facing inconvenience in performing Lotus Notes NSF Forensics.
+The simple way is to use Lotus Notes to Outlook Converter and search out the hidden evidence of suspected files.
+Various government agencies trust this tool with the best results.
+Also, the utility has helped us to put the culprit behind the bars.
+Which makes it all the more relevant in terms of using it.